What is the business case for diversity?

 - Diverse teams are smarter and are more innovative problem solvers.
-A dean of Columbia Business School enumerated findings of several landmark studies showing the benefits of diversity.
-When we are around people who are different from us, we think differently and in more creative ways, and that we work harder.
+A dean of Columbia Business School enumerated the findings of several landmark studies showing the benefits of diversity.
+When we are around people who are different from us, we think differently and in more creative ways, and we work harder.
 Researchers found that when a team’s objective has to do with innovation, diversity is especially critical to success.

 - Diverse teams return a stronger bottom line.
-Business professors out of the University of Maryland and Columbia University studied the effect of gender diversity on top firms’ performance.
+Business professors from the University of Maryland and Columbia University studied the effect of gender diversity on top firms’ performance.
 They found that “female representation in top management leads to an increase of $42 million in firm value” and that racial diversity delivers similar benefits.